What Style Is Your House? The 10 Most Popular House Styles Explained

-Country French-style homes in the United States date back to the 18th century—when France occupied much of eastern North America with settlements scattered along the principal waterways, such as the St. Lawrence, Great Lakes, and Mississippi valleys.
-French building traditions started to fade after Jefferson purchased Louisiana in 1803, but continued in New Orleans and other areas for another half-century.
+Country French-style homes in the United States date back to the 18th century.
+At that time, France occupied much of eastern North America with settlements scattered along the principal waterways, such as the St. Lawrence, Great Lakes, and Mississippi valleys.
+French building traditions started to fade after President Thomas Jefferson purchased Louisiana in 1803, but this house style remained popular in New Orleans and other areas for another half-century.

 Country French homes are often one story with many narrow windows and paired shutters, steeply pitched roofs (either hipped or side-gabled), stucco walls, and a half-timbered frame.
-The curb appeal really stands out and often feature stunning landscapes and driveways.
+The curb appeal really stands out and often feature stunning driveways and landscape designs.

-Colonials are easy to add on to at the side or the back.
-A brick facade may be difficult to match, but a builder or designer can help you find complementary siding materials.
+Colonial homes are easy to add on to at the side or the back.
+A brick facade can be difficult to match, but a builder or designer can help you find complementary siding materials.
 Search online for reproduction Colonial-style materials, such as divided-light windows, to help you make a smooth exterior transition.

-There are several styles of houses—such as the Queen Anne—that fall within the Victorian Era, which lasted from about 1860 to 1900.
+There are several styles of houses (such as Queen Anne-style houses) that fall within the Victorian Era, which lasted from about 1860 to 1900.
 Homes of the Victorian Era were romantic, distinctive, and abundant with detail, from the fabrics and patterns to the colors and textures.
 Contemporary Victorian house design retains the traditional characteristics but uses more modern fabrics and colors.
 Traditional and contemporary can be combined nicely in these houses.